-- 2.1: The course Outcomes (4) are indicated.
-However, the verb "gain" is difficult to measure and assess.
-Consider rewriting/revising to include measurable language. - 2.2: Specific competencies were identified.
+2.1: The course Outcomes (6) are indicated and utilize measurable language - with the exception of "understand".
+That is a difficult verb to measure.
+Consider rewording this outcome to include language that can be assessed.
+(Demonstrate, describe, illustrate, recreate, assemble, produce, etc.)

+2.2: Specific competencies were identified.
 These should map to course activities and assessments.
 This is referred to as "alignment" of the objectives to the outcomes and activities.
 In other words, associate the course outline to the learning objectives in specific wording. (eg, the activities should indicate which objective is to be met.)
-This can/should be added the activity schedule - 2.3: See 2.2 - 2.4: See 2.2.
+This can/should be added the activity schedule

+2.3: See 2.2

+2.4: See 2.2.
 A general overview of projects and activities were indicated, but more detailed information and alignment relative to these course tasks would strengthen the course design.
 Course activities and assessments should be clearly aligned to specific Objectives/Outcomes.
-These can be indicated using a simple reference. - 2.5: The course topics appear to be suited to the level of the course.
+These can be indicated using a simple reference/crosswalk.

+2.5: The course topics appear to be suited to the level of the course.